-The flashes of fuchsia on the abdomen and hindwings of the Pink-spotted Hawkmoth catch the eye.
+The flashes of fuchsia on the abdomen and hindwings of the gigantic and gentle Pink-spotted Hawkmoth garner this moth special attention.

 A type of Sphinx moth, the Pink-spotted Hawkmoth is a large and impressive.
 Overall, the moth is brown, but in most individuals, a series of short, bright pink bands line the sides of the abdomen with black bands between them.
 A brown line along the 'spine' separates both sides.
 Two blue eyespots sit atop the abdomen.
 Forewings have wavy dark lines crossing them as well as a row of round spots near the bottom edge.
-The smaller hindwings hide similar pink coloring, which is revealed only when all the wings are opened wide and flat.
+The smaller hindwings hide similar fuchsia pink coloring, which is revealed only when all the wings are opened wide and flat or in flight.

 Pink-spotted Hawkmoths are typically found in the warmer states of the southern U.S. and all of Mexico.
 Up to three generations a year can be produced in these areas.
 Some migrate as far north as Ontario and eastward.
 Larvae feed on paw paws, a fruit grown almost exclusively in the South.
 Sweet potatoes, morning glory, and jimsonweed are also popular food sources.
 Late season juveniles pupate underground in the winter and emerge as adults in the spring.
-Look for adults coming to lights at night from spring to late autumn in the warmer regions.
+Look these handsome adults near lights at night from spring to late autumn in the warmer parts of their range.

 Scientific Name: Agrius cingulata